sriramlab/PyRHE/README.md

 <img width="498" alt="image" src="https://github.com/jiayini1119/RHE_project/assets/105399924/e3375751-fe0a-4c24-9bf8-84dff9d91634">

 # Example testing pipeline:
 The package also supports you to run testing pipelines when some files are missing (e.g., annotation file).
+In addition, it supports running the [original RHE](https://github.com/sriramlab/RHE-mc) within the package.
 Here is the example testing pipeline.

 **1. Set Up**
 Create a `.env` file and specify the `RESULT_DIR` (where you store the results) and `DATA_DIR` (store the simulated phenotype, generated annotation file, etc.)